GuillermoBustosPerez/Original-Scraper-Mass-Calculator/README.md

 ## **Version numbers rules**

 The present application has three level versioning numbers.
-These versioning numbers are aimed for further
+These versioning numbers are aimed for further expansion and improvement of the application.

+**Versioning number level 1 (v.0.0.1)**.
+Contemplates minor changes such as:

+  * Correction of parsing errors.
+  * Changes in user interface style.

+**Versioning number level 2 (v.0.1.0)**.
+Contemplate medium changes such as:

+  * Non-critical expansions of the data set.
+  * Adding new raw materials to the data set.
+  * Adding of visualizations.
+  * Including additional reports (eg: indicator of quality predictions).

+**Versioning number level 3 (v.1.0.0)**.
+Contemplates major changes, such as:

+  * Implementation of new models for predictions.
+  * Critical expansions of the data set.
+  * Deep modifications of the user interface in order to adequate new options.
+  * Incorporating new tool-types on which to make predictions.
+  * Modifying the predictive variables options.

+Only versioning number level 3 requires a new reference publication.
+This publication would also describe medium level changes.

 </div>